UCSD Majors – Introduction

 If you choose one of the capped UCSD majors on your UCSD application, you should also select an alternate college major.
 Since these UCSD majors limit their enrollment, it’s best to choose a non-capped college major as your backup, just in case.

-Keep this in mind as you review the UCSD college major list and determine which of the UC San Diego majors most interest you and you think about how to get into UCSD.
+Keep this in mind as you review the UCSD college major list and determine which of the UC San Diego majors most interest you.
+Your major interest should factor in when you think about how to get into UCSD.

 What minors are offered at UCSD?